gohugoio/hugo/content/en/hugo-pipes/resource-from-template.md

 In order to use Hugo Pipes function on an asset file containing Go Template magic the function `resources.ExecuteAsTemplate` must be used.

 The function takes three arguments: the target path for the created resource, the template context, and the resource object.
+The target path is used to cache the result.

 ```go-html-template
 // assets/sass/template.scss